 Step 2, refine the search on the area and radius, with bedroom numbers, price range, and property type.

-Step 3, locate the ‘Create Alert’ at the top of the page and decide how often you want to receive the notifications from Rightmove and how often you want to be updated.
+Step 3, locate the ‘Create Alert’ at the top of the page and decide how often you want to receive the notifications from Rightmove and how often you wish to be updated.

-Finally, all alerts and saved searches can be viewed in ‘My Rightmove’ on the menu at the top of the page on the right-hand side.
-From here, alerts and searches can be deleted off when they are no longer required.
+Finally, view alerts and saved searches in ‘My Rightmove’ on the menu at the top of the page on the right-hand side.
+From here, delete alerts and searches when they are no longer required.
 Note from this section other tabs ‘Saved Properties’, ‘Drawn Areas’, Investor News’ and ‘My Details, are available to personalise your experience or edit details, etc.

 5. School Checker